soulomoon/ghc.nix/README.md

   will also be checked before committing.
 You can skip the check by passing `--no-verify` to the `git commit` command
 - `ghc.nix` also offers `direnv` integration, so if you have it installed, just run `direnv allow` to automatically load the formatting `devShell` and the accompanying pre-commit hook.

+### CI

+Which tests to run in CI pipelines is always a balance between safety and fast feedback cycles.
+Relatively fast tests and those that are crucial to gain confidence in most changes are run by default for all PRs.
+Slower and more exotic ones are triggered for PRs with the label `full-ci`.
+This is analogous to the usage of the `full-ci` label in the GHC project.